AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 ## F.  RESULT AND CONCLUSION

-Detecting COVID-19 face masks with OpenCV in real-time
+Detecting Age & Gender with OpenCV in real-time

 You can then launch the mask detector in real-time video streams using the following command:
-- $ python detect_mask_video.py
+- $ python gad.py
-- [INFO] loading face detector model...
-- INFO] loading face mask detector model...
-- [INFO] starting video stream...

 [![Figure5](https://img.youtube.com/vi/wYwW7gAYyxw/0.jpg)](https://www.youtube.com/watch?v=wYwW7gAYyxw "Figure5")

-Figure 5: Mask detector in real-time video streams
+Figure 5: Age & Gender Detection in real-time video streams

-In Figure 5, you can see that our face mask detector is capable of running in real-time (and is correct in its predictions as well.
+In Figure 5, you can see that our Age & Gender detector is capable of running in real-time (and is correct in its predictions as well.